connervieira/Assassin/CONFIGURATION.md

             - Enabling this will reduce the amount of information in text-to-speed read-outs, but will dramatically shorten the time it takes to deliver them.
         - `speed` determines the speed at which text-to-speech will be spoken.
 - `gps`
-    - This setting configure's Assassin's GPS behavior.
+    - This setting configures Assassin's GPS behavior.
     - This setting has the following sub-values for configuration:
         - `enabled`
             - This setting is used to globally enable and disable GPS functionality throughout Assassin.